3D Printing a House | Some examples of early innovation

 Many personal and commercial properties have been constructed using a 3D printing machine in recent times.

-unnamed - 3d motifs
+unnamed - 3D MOTIFS

 At 3D Motifs we are crazy about 3D Printing.
 Hence, this article will not be like the thousand other pieces on the boom and bust model of the 3D printing construction industry.